chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

   - Unset variables are in the **Temporal Dead Zone**(TDZ).

-  - The variables remain in the TDZ until initialization code runs during the execution phase.
+  - The variables remain in the TDZ until initialization code runs during the execution phase. (either initializing to `undefined` or the given assignment expression).

   - Trying to access a variable in TDZ will result in a specific error.
 The specific error indicates JS knows of the existence of variables in TDZ that haven't been initialized to a value yet.